Tips on how to make your home pay for itself!

 The dining room next to the kitchen has at different times had a wall put up, making a 5th bedroom, which you could also do to the area with the black lounges in the floor plan, creating extra bedrooms if you wanted a large share house or more privacy.

-How much space is in the roof and can any of it be turned into an attic?
-If you want to extend down the track are the spaces within the home that would easily accommodate stairs without interrupting the flow of the home?
+2. Think up, not outHow much space is in the roof and can any of it be turned into an attic?
+If you want to extend down the home later, are there spaces within the home that would easily accommodate stairs without interrupting the flow of the home?

 4. Think creativelyI have rented my garage to a small business owner who needed space to sew and leave her designs set up.
-She didn’t have it at her home, so she rented my garage.
+Other times I rented it for storage from bozes through to a Mercedes.

 Other people have selected properties that are large enough they can put a caravan or storage shed on the property to rent it out.